Getting Data from MariaDB

 +--------------+

-This value is temporary and will be lost if the connection is terminated.
+This value is temporary and are lost if the connection is terminated.
 It cannot be retrieved by any other client session.
 It relates only to the current session and the value for the variable when it was last calculated.

 There are several more parameters and possibilities for the [SELECT](https://mariadb.com/docs/server/reference/sql-statements/data-manipulation/selecting-data/select) statement that we had to skip to keep this article a reasonable length.
 A popular one that we left out is the [GROUP BY](https://mariadb.com/docs/server/reference/sql-statements/data-manipulation/selecting-data/select#group-by) clause for calculating aggregate data for columns (e.g., an average).
 There are several flags for caching results and a clause for exporting a results set to a text file.
 If you would like to learn more about [SELECT](https://mariadb.com/docs/server/reference/sql-statements/data-manipulation/selecting-data/select) and all of the options available, look at the on-line documentation for [SELECT](https://mariadb.com/docs/server/reference/sql-statements/data-manipulation/selecting-data/select) statements.